-In Bhagalpur district, the average area under chickpea in triennium ending 2000 was 5,042 hectare producing 4,416 tons with productivity of crop yield of 872 kg per hectare.
-It is endowed with congenial climate condition for cultivation of wide varieties of crops and trees.
+Two leading chickpea producing districts of Bihar were selected for farmer's level survey.
+In Bhagalpur district, the average area under chickpea in triennium ending 2000 was 5,042 ha producing 4,416 tons with mean productivity level of 872 kg per ha.
+The district is endowed with congenial climate condition for cultivation of wide range of crops.
 However, the periodic distribution of rainfall during the season is not uniform.
-Dry and wet spell are commonly experienced resulting in water stress.
-Rice is still a most important crop, which covered 41 to 46 percent of gross cropped area, but area under rice has also been declined now.
-However, area under maize has increased due to adoption of winter maize at large scale especially in Bihpur subdivision of Bhagalpur districts.
-Wheat is the main competing crop during the post rainy season followed by chickpea and oilseed crops.
-Relative importance of pulses in the districts is 23.09 percent of total gross cropped area.
-Among pulses chickpea accounts 60 percent of area to total pulses area in the districts.
-Since the last triennium ending, the area under chickpea has been increased but average productivity declined from 872 kg/ha to 744 kg/ha (2000-2009).
+Dry and wet spells are commonly experienced resulting in water stress.
+Rice is still a dominant crop, which covered 41 to 46 % of gross cropped area.
+Recently, the area under maize has increased due to adoption of winter maize at large scale especially in Bihpur subdivision of Bhagalpur district.
+Wheat is the main competing crop during the post-rainy season followed by chickpea and oilseed crops.
+Pulses occupies 23% of total gross cropped area in the district.
+Among pulses, chickpea accounts for 60% of total pulse area.
+The mean productivity levels of chickpea during recent time (2000-2009) is hovering between 872 and 744 kg/ha (Table 6.3).